The Army Combat Fitness Test (ACFT): Standards, Scoring and FAQs

 Two-Mile Run (2MR)

-The 2MR is an endurance event where soldiers must run a set course.
-The goal is to complete the two miles in the shorted possible time, as quicker times receive better scores.
+The 2MR is an endurance event in which soldiers must run a set course.
+The goal is to complete the two miles in the shortest possible time.
+This measures aerobic endurance on a two-mile route that can be a level field, track, or similar running surface.
+Soldiers are not allowed to wear headphones during the run.

 Proper Technique